 It’s being expected that by 2027, the Intensive Care Beds market cap will hit $2,202.9 million at a CAGR growth of about 4.2%.

-The global intensive care beds market was valued at USD 1.66 billion in 2020 and is projected to grow at a CAGR of 4.6% during the forecast period.
 Factors driving the growth of the intensive care beds market include increasing volume of chronic care patients, increase in number of COVID-19 cases and technological innovations in ICU beds.

 Globally as patients’ grow old and have multiple medical conditions at the same time, the use of intensive care unit (ICU) use is growing.
 Moreover, with the surging elderly population the insistent and peremptory request for critical care services will rise in the coming years; thus, ICU admission criteria should be controlled and redefined.
 Many studies have found that, for the effective use of ICU beds executing initiatives to increase patient turnover would be more operative than increasing the number of ICU beds.